 - We have a probationary period of four months for your clinical placement.
 You will meet with both your supervisor and the clinical management team within this period to ensure that you are progressing as expected and receiving the support that you need.

-- You must have the ability to see up to three clients a week voluntarily.
+- In this round of recruitment we are particularly seeking students who can offer counselling availability during the day on Mondays and Tuesdays or during the evening.
+You must have the ability to see up to three clients a week voluntarily.

-- We are a community based organisation and many of our clients work and so attend in the evenings.
-To give yourself the best chance of getting the experience and clinical hours you need it helps to be available for evening work.
+- To give yourself the best chance of getting the experience and clinical hours you need it helps if you can be flexible.

 - We permit recording of client sessions with the client’s permission and with appropriate reflection on the client’s presentation beforehand in our supervision